Khandoba: Wives

-Khandoba has two wives who are women from different communities, who serve as cultural links between the god and the communities.
-He has two wives, Mhalsa and Banai (Banu, Banubai) being the most important.
+Khandoba has several wives from different communities, who serve as cultural links between the god and the communities; Mhalsa and Banai (Banu, Banubai) being the most important.
 While Khandoba's first wife Mhalsa is from the Lingayat merchant (Vani) community, his second wife Banai is a Dhangar (shepherd caste).
 Mhalsa has had a regular ritualistic marriage with Khandoba.
 Banai, on the other hand, has a love marriage by capture with the god.
 Mhalsa is described as jealous and a good cook; Banai is erotic, resolute, but does not even know how to cook.
 Often folk songs tell of their quarrels.
 Mhalsa represents "culture" and Banai "nature".
 The god king Khandoba stands between them.

-Mhalsa is believed to be a combined avatar of Parvati.
-Mhalsa was born as the daughter of a rich merchant in Newase called Tirmarsheth.
-On the divine orders of Khandoba in a dream to Tirmarsheth, she was married to Khandoba on Pausha Pournima (the full moon day of Hindu calendar month of Paush) in Pali (Pembar).
-Two shivlingas appeared on this occasion.
-An annual festival marking this event is celebrated in Pali every Paush Pournima.

-Banai is believed to be the daughter of Brahma, the creator, incarnation of Goddess Ganga.
-Banai was found by Dhangar shepherd.
-When Banai grew up, it was predicted that she would get her match at Jejuri.
-There, she fell in love with the god Khandoba.
-Khandoba also fell in love with her.
-Khandoba accepted a self-exile for 12 years by intentionally losing a game of chess (Saripat) to his wife Mhalsa.
-He took disguise as a shepherd and started serving Banai's father.
-One day, Khandoba killed all the sheep and goats of Banai's father and promised to make them alive again if he was married to Banai.
-The reluctant Banai was married to Khandoba, the shepherd in disguise at Naldurg.
-Khandoba revealed his real form to Banai on their way back to Jejuri.